We reuse and recycle hair in over 10 ways, to ensure that none of your lovely locks go to landfill!

 Hair is rich in Nitrogen, making it an ideal fertiliser for local and industrial composting.

 Hair adsorbs oil and pollutants, even in water.
 We've used hair in this way to clean up oil spills and polluted rivers across the UK and Ireland.
+Through hair booms and hair mats.
+Hair booms are 'sausage' like tubes filled with waste human had that adsorb oil and pollutants and can help to contain the spread of oil spills in waterways.

 By felting hair with our unique machinery, we can create a hair mat that can be used to cover storm drains or clean up waterways